Skip to main content

 Mistake 1: Wrong Parameter Names Across Providers

-The LangChain abstraction normalises the interface, but constructor parameters still differ slightly between providers.
-This catches people who assume all providers accept the same kwargs.
+The LangChain abstraction normalises the .invoke() interface, but constructor parameters still differ between providers.
+I got bitten by this when I tried to pass OpenAI-style kwargs to the Anthropic client.

 Wrong — using OpenAI parameters on Anthropic